mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             This method returns a MediumInteraction.
 The MediumInteraction will always be valid, except if the ray missed the Medium's bounding box.

+    .. py:method:: mitsuba.Medium.transmittance_eval_pdf(self, mi, active)

+        Compute the transmittance and PDF

+        This function evaluates the transmittance and PDF of sampling a certain free-flight distance The returned PDF takes into account if a medium interaction occurred (mi.t <= si.t) or the ray left the medium (mi.t > si.t)

+        The evaluated PDF is spectrally varying.
+This allows to account for the fact that the free-flight distance sampling distribution can depend on the wavelength.

+        Parameter ``mi`` (:py:obj:`mitsuba.MediumInteraction`):
+            *no description available*

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.Color3f`, :py:obj:`mitsuba.Color3f`]:
+            This method returns a pair of (Transmittance, PDF).

     .. py:method:: mitsuba.Medium.use_emitter_sampling(self)